alrokayan/hadoop-openstack-centos/README.rst

 (18)	From *ClientTerminal*, execute ``09-start-client`` folder.
 (19)	From *OpenStackTerminal*, execute ``10-save-slave-image-openstack`` folder.
 (20)	From *OpenStackTerminal*, keep executing ``10-save-slave-image-openstack/02-show-images.sh`` until you see the status of ``hadoop-slave-image`` is ACTIVE (it may take long time, just wait, do not go to the next step before it got ACTIVE).
 (21)	From *OpenStackTerminal*, execute ``11-forward-webUI-openstack`` folder.
-Please note If you see any iptables entry after you execute ``11-forward-webUI-openstack\01-check-ports.sh``, please edit '/etc/sysconfig/iptables' and remove those lines, then run: 'service iptables restart' ...
+Please note If you see any iptables entry after you execute ``11-forward-webUI-openstack\01-check-ports.sh``, please edit '/etc/sysconfig/iptables' and remove those lines, then run ``11-forward-webUI-openstack\01-check-ports.sh`` again (the script will restart the iptables) ...
 DO NOT go to the next step before deleting those entries if there is any.

 Execute Hadoop Job From Eclipse Plugin
 --------------------------------------